 No FEAR Act Information

-The Act also requires this agency to provide this notice to Federal employees, former Federal employees and applicants for Federal employment to inform you of the rights and protections available to you under Federal Antidiscrimination, Whistleblower Protection and Retaliation Laws.
+The Act requires a notice to Federal employees, former Federal employees, and applicants for Federal employment to inform of the rights and protections available under Federal Anti-discrimination, Whistleblower Protection, and Retaliation Laws.

 The Act also requires Federal agencies to publish and update formal complaint data on a quarterly basis.

 TTY Access: Dial 711 for telecommunications relay services.

 Modified: June 26, 2020